NCAR/DART/docs/pages/Getting_Started.md

 process, as uncertainty can only be accurately quantified if the ensemble is representative of the "true" uncertainty inherent in the system.
-Due to the fact that a relatively small number of ensemble members are typically used, estimated correlations may become unreliable at distant locations due to sampling error.
+Due to the fact that a relatively small number of ensemble members are typically used, estimated correlations between two distant locations may become unreliable due to sampling error.
 Thus, various techniques such as **covariance localization** may be employed to improve the quality of estimated relationships and increase skill in prediction.
 Furthermore, the ensemble spread may sometimes be deemed "too small" or "too large" by various criteria, in which case a multiplicative